 What kicked it all off was looking to rent out my 3-bedroom personal home for $2200/month.
 That’s a decent chunk of change for sure, but then I asked my friend living in a highrise what he was paying for his 2-bedroom apartment.
 It was $1800/month!
 A number that blew me away!
 Plus there are dozens of apartments in that building each going for as much as my entire house.
 What?!

-Sure, there are issues to work out, but it’s doable.
-Here’s the take.
+Sure, there are issues to work out, but here’s the take.

 Apartment complexes are great investments overall, but they’re not magical.
-Ideally you won’t jump straight into the big building life, but buy one after having first lived in a duplex or quadplex, and after owning at least one “pricey rental.”
-Those investments are AMAZING, and getting your feet wet makes each next purchase easier.
-After a while, you will have seen it all.
+Ideally, you won’t jump straight into the big building life, but buy one after having first lived in a duplex or quadplex, and house hacked your way to wealth.

 The steady cashflow of middle-income homes and live-in quadplexes, and the staggering returns of high-value homes are certainly attractive.
 But apartment buildings offer all of that on a much larger scale and with a lot more efficiency.

 - Why apartment complexes are so attractive for investors

 - How to use it best to your advantage

 According to the New York Times, the last recession triggered by the real estate crisis kicked off a trend towards renting and away from homeownership.